ORCID/i2-workshop-2016/README.md

 ###7.1.1 Redirect page - user authorized the connection
 - Confirmation message (optionally, customized with the user's name/ORCID iD)
 - Link/button back to ORCID (use https://orcid.org/my-orcid to send the user to the logged-in view)
-- Contact at your instituion for help/questions about ORCID
+- Contact at your institution for help/questions about ORCID
 - Link to resources about how your institution uses ORCID
 - Contact for ORCID Support (support@orcid.org)
 - Link to information about ORCID (http://orcid.org/about)